Thursday, October 28, 2021

 in the comings and goings

-of mutual friends.
+of relatives and friends.

 you caramelize what i am,

-while i sugarcoat your torment--
+while i sugarcoat your moments.

-no elegy or euphoria
+no despair or rapture

-in our sin-on-canvas kitsch.
+in our peccadillo kitsch.

-agile as geminis
+agile as geminis,

 pain, it comes round.

-we entertain it and each other,
+we entertain it

 not looking too close,